By the waters of Babylon,

 SONG: “Rivers of Babylon” | Words and music by Brent Dowe and Trevor McNaughton of The Melodians, 1970 | Covered by Linda Ronstadt, on Hasten Down the Wind (1976)

 In Psalm 137, a communal lament, Israel remembers with sadness the Babylonian captivity and, in the infamous final line (v.
 9), wishes violence against her captors’ children.
 The Kingston, Jamaica–based reggae group The Melodians set Psalm 137:1–4, along with Psalm 19:14, to music in 1970 as “Rivers of Babylon.”
 (Unsurprisingly, the controversial imprecation is excluded.)
 The song became a sort of anthem for Rastafarianism, an Afrocentric religious movement that laments the exile of Africans to the West Indies and the Americas—“Babylon”—through slavery and expresses longing for the homeland, Africa, “Zion.”
 Boney M.’s 1978 disco cover popularized the song in Europe.
 I’m not a fan of this famous rendition, because the bright, bouncy style doesn’t fit the tone of the lyrics.
-In fact, I even prefer Linda Ronstadt’s cover to the original Melodians recording.
-She gives it more of a bluegrass gospel vibe and, appropriately, sings a cappella:
+In fact, I even prefer Linda Ronstadt’s California folk cover to the original Melodians recording.
+She sings it a cappella with Andrew Gold and Kenny Edwards:

 The etching above is by Ephraim Moshe (Moses) Lilien, an Austro-Hungarian art nouveau illustrator and a member of the Zionist movement.
 He helped found the Bezalel Art School in Jerusalem.
 Click here to see other religious-themed prints by the artist.